rule

 Text 25

-Seeing the two with clubs in their hands, skillfully moving in circles, furiously striving for the victory, said He this:
+He saw the two with clubs in their hands skillfully moving in circles, furiously striving for the victory.
+He said:

 Seeing the two with clubs in their hands, skillfully moving in circles, furiously striving for the victory, said He this: (Vedabase)